giannismatr/Assignement_3/readme.md

 ### Allowed time for each AI
-The ```-t``` option allows you to specify the overall time allowed for all of you AI moves.
-After this time is exhausted all the next moves for the AI is done by a random agent.
+The ```-t``` option allows you to specify the overall time (in seconds) allowed for all AI moves of each agent.
+If an agent exceeds his budget, he automatically loses the game.

 **Example:**